kthhrv/birthday-demo/README.md

 # birthday-demo

-Simple HTTP API application with two endpoints and CICD
+Simple HTTP API application with two endpoints and basic CICD

 # In Scope